-The Company's strategy is to maximise and sustain value for CRH, the Company's ultimate parent.
+Although no decisions have been made during the reporting period which have impacted the Company's sole shareholder, the Company's strategy is to maximise and sustain value for CRH, the Company's ultimate parent.
 Regular engagement with Group functions allows the directors to ensure this objective is achieved.